CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

 ### Architecture Option 1: Local and using stdio MCP and inprocess agents
 **Philosophy**: Simplicity and rapid development
 - All components run on single machine
-- stdio-based MCP communication
+- stdio-based MCP transport (JSON-RPC 2.0 over stdin/stdout)
+- MCP server providing document access as resources and tools
-- Inprocess Semantic Kernel agents
+- Semantic Kernel agents as MCP clients or integrated within orchestrator
 - File-based configuration
 - Ideal for development, testing, and proof-of-concept scenarios

-### Architecture Option 2: Dockerized and using REST API MCP and remote agents
+### Architecture Option 2: Dockerized and using HTTP+SSE MCP and remote agents
 **Philosophy**: Containerized modularity with service isolation
 - Docker containers for each component
-- REST API for MCP communication
+- HTTP+SSE transport for MCP communication (HTTP requests + Server-Sent Events)
+- MCP servers as containerized services exposing tools and resources
-- Remote agent execution in separate containers
+- Remote agent execution in separate containers acting as MCP clients
 - Docker Compose orchestration
 - Suitable for medium-scale deployments and staging environments

-### Architecture Option 3: Cloud-Native and using Kubernetes, REST API MCP and remote agents
+### Architecture Option 3: Cloud-Native and using Kubernetes, HTTP+SSE MCP and remote agents
 **Philosophy**: Enterprise-grade scalability and resilience
 - Kubernetes pod deployment
-- REST API MCP with service discovery
+- HTTP+SSE MCP transport with service discovery
-- Horizontal pod autoscaling
+- MCP servers as Kubernetes services with tools and resources
+- Agents as scalable pods acting as MCP clients
 - ConfigMaps and Secrets management
 - Production-ready with monitoring and logging integration